IoT-Dude/iot-dude.github.io/_posts/2022-10-28-TGIF-and-Data-II.md

 # Can AI change the analyst business model?
-Part 2
+Part II-II